gofiber/fiber/docs/api/redirect.md

 toc_max_heading_level: 5
 ---

-Is used to redirect the ctx(request) to a different URL/Route.
+The redirect package is used to redirect the context (request) to a different URL or route.

 ## Redirect Methods

 ### To

-Redirects to the URL derived from the specified path, with specified [status](#status), a positive integer that corresponds to an HTTP status code.
+Redirects to the URL derived from the specified path, with a specified [status](#status), a positive integer that corresponds to an HTTP status code.

 :::info
 If **not** specified, status defaults to **302 Found**.